4DNucleome/PartSeg/docs/interface-overview/interface-overview.rst

 *  **Pipeline** - It is saved minimal sequence of segmentation and mask operation.

-Both operation are saved in application but can be managed in **Properties** tab of **Settings and Measurement** which is describe bellow.
+Both operations are saved in application but can be managed in **Properties** tab of **Settings and Measurement** which is described below.

-Third option is to save current work as project.
+The third option is to save the current work as a project.
 Project contains:

 *  Raw data image
 *  Mask image if present
-*  Whole pipeline needed to create current segmentation.
+* The whole pipeline needed to create current segmentation.
 *  All masks and segmentation created in middle steps.

 Properties